Newcombe House, Notting Hill Gate

 What is the current planning status of the site?

-The site benefits from a valid planning permission which was obtained by the previous owners in June 2020 following a public inquiry and a decision by the Secretary of State.
+The site previously benefitted from a valid planning permission which was obtained by the previous owners in June 2020 following a public inquiry and a decision by the Secretary of State.
 Beltane and Angelo Gordon were not involved in any of the planning applications concerned.

-You can see the computer-generated images of what is currently approved at the site by clicking on the images.
+You can see the computer-generated images of what was previously approved at the site by clicking on the images.

-In summary, the extant planning permission allows for:
+In summary, the now lapsed planning permission allowed for:

 A new vision for the site